peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Presenting Status Attestations

-The Wallet Instance that provides the Status Attestations MUST include in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.
+The Wallet Instance that provides the Status Attestations SHOULD be included in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.

-The Verifier that receive a Digital Credential supporting the Status Attestation,
+The Verifier that receives a Digital Credential supporting the Status Attestation,
-MUST:
+SHOULD:

 - Decode and validate the Digital Credential;
 - check the presence of `status.status_attestation` in the Digital Credential.
 If true, the Verifier MUST:
-  - produce the hash of the Digital Credential using the hashing algoritm defined in `status.status_attestation`;
+  - produce the hash of the Digital Credential using the hashing algorithm defined in `status.status_attestation`;
-  - decode all the Status Attestations provided in the presentation, by mathing the JWS Header parameter `typ` set to `status-attestation+jwt` and looking for the `credential_hash` value that match with the hash produced at the previous point;
+  - decode all the Status Attestations provided in the presentation, by matching the JWS Header parameter `typ` set to `status-attestation+jwt` and looking for the `credential_hash` value that match with the hash produced at the previous point;
   - evaluate the validity of the Status Attestation.